foolzz/bungeehub/WEBHOOKS.md

 ### 3. Implement Retry Logic

-If your endpoint is down, BungeeHub will log the failure.
+If your endpoint is down, DeliveryHub will log the failure.
 Implement a way to replay missed events:

 ```javascript
 // Check your application logs for missed events